janvolck/gradle-plantuml-plugin/README.md

         options.docFilesSubDirs = true
     }

-This is necessary because by default the javadoc process does noet process the doc-files folders.
+This is necessary because by default the javadoc process does not process the doc-files folders.

 How To